News and events

 On Wednesday 5/2/2020 Southport AS who manages the observatory on behalf of Sefton MBC had the pleasure of showing the Mayoress of Sefton, Councillor June Burns, and her son who was acting as her Consort, the Grade 2 listed Victorian observatory and 1869 Cooke telescope in Hesketh Park.
 The Mayoress expressed delight that such a unique observatory and telescope was still available for the people of Sefton to visit and learn about the astronomical studies undertaken by the amateur Victorian astronomer Joseph Baxendell Snr. together with its current astronomical capabilities.

-Our Chairman, Mike Dow, has a rare signed photograph of five key members of the NASA team that developed the Saturn V rocket used to send the first astronauts to the moon in 1969.
+Our previous chairman, the late Mike Dow had a rare signed photograph of five key members of the NASA team that developed the Saturn V rocket used to send the first astronauts to the moon in 1969.
 From left to right is George Edwin Mueller who headed NASA’s Office of Manned Space Flight from September 1963 until December 1969.
 Samuel Cochran Phillips a United States Air Force four-star general was Director of NASA’s Apollo Manned Lunar Landing Program from 1964 to 1969.
 Kurt Heinrich Debus, a former German V-2 rocket scientist during World War II was brought to the United States under Operation Paperclip, and in 1962 became the first director of NASA’s Launch Operations Center.
 Robert Rowe Gilruth was an American aerospace engineer and an aviation/space pioneer who became the first director of NASA’s Manned Spacecraft Center.
 Finally, Wernher von Braun was a leading WW II German rocket engineer who developed the V2, who also went to the US after the war, and later led the project that developed the Saturn V rocket that sent the Apollo spacecraft to the moon.

 The observatory open day on July 20th, 2019, was to celebrate the 50th anniversary of the Apollo 11 manned landing on the moon which was a great success.
 347 visitors came which was 114 more than the previous record number.
 For details of this remarkable Apollo 11 mission visit this NASA webpage.